jswearingen18/CosmicCode/README.md

-# Sing-A-Like
+# Side-Beat

-## Find local music shows similar to favorite artists
+## Find local music shows similar to your favorite artists

 ## Description
-Side Beat allows users to input an artist they like, and then returns a list of similar artists playing in their area, along with a link to purchase their show tickets from Seatgeek.
-This app was developed so concert-seekers can still experience the live music style they enjoy without having to wait for a local tour.
-Users can find local shows within a mile radius that are similiar to their favorite artists.
+With the use of 3rd Party APIs, Side Beat allows users to input an artist they like, returns a list of similar artists, and a link to purchase their show tickets from SeatGeek.
+This app was developed so concert-seekers can still experience the live music style they enjoy when their favorite artist isn't available.
+When users enter a zip code they can also find an additional list of upcoming shows in their area.

+Similar artist data is fetched using 3rd Party API, Taste Dive and links to those artists' upcoming shows are then generated from the SeatGeek API.

 ## Github URL link

- ## Github Reposisitory link
+ ## Github Repository link
 https://github.com/jswearingen18/Side-Beat.git
  ## Badges